-Cash treatment.
-Figure II provides an overview of the timeline for a typical experimental round.
-Control workers receive all their accrued earnings at the end of the contract period (on workday 12).
-In contrast, treatment workers receive their earnings in two installments: an interim payment where they receive their accrued earnings to date-randomly varied to be on either workday 8 or 9-with the balance of their earnings paid at the end of the contract on day 12 (see Section 4.4 below for implementation details).
+receive their accrued earnings to date-randomly varied to be on either workday 8 or 9-with the balance of their earnings paid at the end of the contract on day 12 (see Section IV.D for implementation details).

 This interim payment is a substantial cash infusion, corresponding to what workers typically earned in the entire month before joining the study.
-Consequently, in the "post-pay" period-the days after the interim payment until the end of the contract-some workers are flush with cash while others are not.
+Consequently, in the "post-pay" period the days after the interim payment until the end of the contract some workers are flush with cash and others are not.
 We examine worker output in this period to test whether cash receipt causes an immediate effect on productivity.

-Announcement.
+2. Announcement.
 The interim payment is not delivered as a surprise.
 When workers arrive on day 1, they are told that some workers may receive their earnings in two tranches rather than one, and that each worker's exact payment schedule will be announced on day 5.
 On the morning of day 5, each worker is told individually when he will receive his payment.
 The subsequent "announcement period" between days 5 and 8 enables us to test whether workers immediately react to news of their payment schedule, and more broadly whether we see any changes in productivity in anticipation of cash arrival.

-Discussion.
-Under our design, treatment and control workers all face the same piece rate, and their earnings for work performed in the "post-pay" period will be received on the last day of the contract period.
-In addition, because we only change pay timing but not pay levels, overall compensation, and therefore wealth, is held fixed across workers.
-This design is in contrast to manipulations that sizably increase total wealth, like cash transfer programs, which could substantively alter the motivation to work through purely neoclassical channels (i.e., changes in the preference for leisure versus effort), making it difficult to interpret effects on output.
+3. Discussion.
+Under our design, treatment and control workers all face the same piece rate, and their earnings for work performed in the post-pay period will be received on the last day of the contract period.
+In addition, because we only change pay timing but not pay levels, overall compensation, and therefore wealth, is held fixed across workers.6 This design is in contrast to manipulations that sizably increase total wealth, like cash transfer programs, which could substantively alter the motivation to work through purely neoclassical channels (i.e., changes in the preference for leisure versus effort), making it difficult to interpret effects on output.
 Our design avoids this challenge, providing a clean test of whether financial strain in and of itself has productivity effects.

-4.2 Work Task and Outcomes
+IV.B.
+Work Task and Outcomes

-Work task.
-Workers produce disposable plates, made from stitching together leaves from sal trees (see Appendix Figure A.2).
+1. Work Task.
+Workers produce disposable plates, made from stitching together leaves from sal trees (see Online Appendix Figure A.2).
 Such plates are a ubiquitous local product used, for example, in virtually all low-tier restaurants in the region.
 The standards for the plates are set by partnering contractors, and all output is sold to restaurants.